 Please note all other units on the fourth floor (Teaching and Learning Office, all clinical areas) will remain open and can be accessed by the elevators.
 There will be little impact to outdoor parking spaces.

-Beginning this spring/summer, an approximate 11,000 square foot expansion will create more space for new discovery hubs, research teams and state-of-the-art research equipment.
+Construction has begun to build an 11,000 square foot expansion to create more space for new discovery hubs, research teams and state-of-the-art research equipment.